BKobak/wellbeing-app/README.md

 # Wellbeing App - Relieve Nest

 The Relieve Nest application is designed to help users track and manage migraine and headache episodes effectively.
-It provides insights into patterns and triggers, empowering users to take control of their wellbeing.
+By providing detailed insights into patterns, triggers, and preventive measures, the app empowers users to take control of their wellbeing and make informed decisions about their health.
+Whether you're looking to identify lifestyle factors contributing to your migraines or seeking a way to share data with healthcare professionals, Relieve Nest is your comprehensive solution.

 ## Features

-- Log migraine and headache episodes with detailed information.
+- **Log migraine and headache episodes**: Record detailed information about each episode, including associated symptoms.
-- Track potential triggers such as diet, sleep, and stress levels.
-- Visualize trends and patterns through charts and reports.
+- **Visualise trends and patterns**: Gain insights into your migraine history through interactive charts and detailed reports.
-- Set reminders for medication or preventive measures.
-- Export data for sharing with healthcare professionals.
+- **Set reminders**: Schedule notifications for migraine/headache logs entry to stay on top of your health.

 ## Installation